 When planning special events, perhaps the greatest risk to your organization is the strategy you set and the decisions your team makes about committing to an event itself.
 Teams might enthusiastically dive into the event planning process with a compelling idea and a fundraising goal in mind, but how many teams spend significant time considering strategy, including asking the question: Is an event really the best way to achieve our goals?

-Step 1: Take Self-Assessment on Your Special Event Risk
+Take a Self-Assessment on Your Special Event Risk

 *Must be logged in to navigate to the self-assessment page.